TrojaAnsible/scripts-collection/README.md

 ### fbsec and fbgetmacaddr

-This scripts are from c't magazin.
+This scripts are from c't magazin, slightly modified by me

 See ct.de/yju8

 * [Fritzbox Tools](https://ct.de/yju8)